Administrative Report to the Governor

 Representatives of the public, including the Governor and the General Assembly, other elected and appointed officials and federal, state and municipal agencies, receive information, advice, proposed legislation, case referrals and other important services from the department.

 Consultants, including laws firms, accounting firms, consumer advocacy groups, trade associations and others, receive information, advice, policies and guidelines from the department.

-The Department of Banking is committed to maintaining a standard of excellence in meeting its regulatory responsibility, while being responsive to Governor Rowland's desire to make Connecticut business friendly.
+The Department of Banking is strongly committed to maintaining a standard of excellence in meeting its regulatory responsibility, while being responsive to Governor Rowland’s desire to make Connecticut business friendly.

-The Legal Division continued to provide the public and regulated entities with current compilations of the statutes and regulations within the jurisdiction of the Department of Banking and certain other related statutes.
-These compilations are periodically revised as necessary to reflect legislation enacted by the General Assembly or changes in regulations.
+The Legal Division continued to provide the public and regulated entities with compilations of the statutes and regulations within the jurisdiction of the Department of Banking and certain other related statutes.
+The compilations are periodically revised as necessary to reflect legislation enacted by the General Assembly or changes in regulations.
 They are available for free access on the department's web site.

-Personalized attention continued to be provided to new applicants for broker-dealer and investment adviser registration based in Connecticut through tailored "pre-registration meetings."
+Personalized attention was provided to new applicants for broker-dealer and investment adviser registration based in Connecticut through tailored "pre-registration meetings."
 Potential registrants were briefed on their compliance responsibilities, advised on what to expect during a division examination and afforded an opportunity to question staff.
 Similarly, small issuers seeking to raise capital in the state were encouraged to meet with staff to walk through the process of complying with securities law requirements.